History of New Light Cemetery

 On September 24, 2000 a memorial was dedicated to honor those who had perished in the Holocaust.
 The memorial is centrally located within the cemetery grounds and is immediately visible upon entering the cemetery.
 This memorial was uniquely designed with the concept of affixing the bronze memorial plaques to the ground itself, replicating a burial.
 In the year 2001, with the assistance of Rabbi Shlomo Shuster the New Light cemetery acquired its added Hebrew name by a transliteration of its English name to:

-S. Frankel and H. Frank.
+On Sunday June 4, 2006, the New Light Cemetery dedicated a new building which replaced a dilapidated structure built in 1914 under the leadership of H. Floersheim, S. Frankel and H. Frank.
 Dedication services were conducted by Rabbi Herman Schaalman, The assembly of some 250 people was addressed by Hon.
 Gerard Turry, Mayor of Lincolnwood, Dr. Steve Nasitir, President of JUF and Al Gruen as President of The New Light Cemetery Association.
 Dr. Raphael Juss, Vice President affixed the Mezuzah to the building’s door post.
 The plans for the new building had been submitted and were approved by the Lincolnwood Village council.
 The exterior of the building was designed by the then President Tom Donaudy of the College of Architecture, Florida Atlantic University, Boca Raton.
 Included in the new building is a chapel which is available for funeral services, meditation and other needs of the Association membership.
 Its capacity is 70 seats and it is expandable for an additional 40 seats.
 The use of the chapel eliminates the need to travel from a funeral home to the cemetery for burial.
 The MANDER CHAPEL is so named in memory of Walter Mander whose estate, under the direction of Mr. Charles Wolf, made the major contribution toward the new structure.
 The building also has an apartment for the cemetery caretaker, office space as well as restroom facilities.

 The interior, western wall of the chapel features seven elongated windows to simulate the seven branches of a menorah.
 The southern wall or the front of the chapel is adorned with the doors of the former Ezra-Habonim Congregation’s Aron Kodesh.